Lsze5821/DeployFX/README.md

 # DeployFX
-Jar file is in the meta folder
+Jar file is in src, meta folder